March 28, 20267 min read

 5

-Combine casing + symbols to dictate complete function signatures, variable declarations, and code blocks.
+Combine casing and symbols into complete statements.
+Function signatures, variable declarations, the works.

-Related guides: Voice Coding — Complete Guide, How to Dictate camelCase and snake_case, Voice Dictation for Vibe Coding, RSI Prevention.
-See Code Mode, pricing, and all features.
+More: Voice Coding Guide, camelCase and snake_case, Vibe Coding, RSI Prevention.
+See Code Mode, pricing, features.

 Ready to try voice dictation on your Mac?